 - rain, especially when riding in a car

-- wind noise when outside (sounds like a tornado)
+- wind noise when you are outside (sounds like a tornado)

 - clucking your tongue or “tsk”ing